Berenty Reserve, Madagascar: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types C and E. Be careful to get the right type.
-A lot of adapters that you can buy are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and E. Make sure to get the necessary type.
+The vast majority of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

-If you go to the Arembelo Museum of Art and Tradition, wear museum-appropriate clothing and take:
+If you see the Arembelo Museum of Art and Tradition, wear museum-appropriate clothing and take:

 What to do in Berenty Reserve, Madagascar